 Paint Your Own Akabeko

 Then, out of nowhere, appeared a cow with a red coat.
-(It should be noted that, in the past, the word ‘red’ was used to describe the colour ‘brown’, so it is likely that it was a brown cow.)
+(It should be noted that, in the past, the word ‘red’ was used to describe the color ‘brown’, so it is likely that it was a brown cow.)
 The red cow supported the other cows and helped the priests who were constructing the temple until it was completed.
 Then, it suddenly vanished.

 A number of statues of the cow were built inside the temple grounds so that the people of Yanaizu could express their gratitude to the akabeko.

-In the years following, there were a range of legends about the akabeko, with stories such as families who owned akabeko being rid of sickness upon stroking the cows.
+In the years following, there was a range of legends about the akabeko, with stories such as families who owned akabeko being rid of sickness upon stroking the cows.
 They continued to hold their status of bringers of good luck and strength.
 Families bought or made akabeko toys for their young children to play with.

 Akabeko Painting Experiences